gothinkster/realworld-starter-kit/README.md

 The server will throw 2 errors which you can ignore for now.

 A new default browser (hopefully Chrome) tab should open right away

+You will get an index starting page from which one you can enter the different app versions.

+# Build processes
+In case you want to change the code of this app, all changes will get applied to the non dist version without the need for a build.

+In case you want to apply your changes to the dist versions:

+> npm run dev-build-my-apps

+> npm run prod-build-my-apps